jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 #### 174. Why is the rotation of an iron wheel, suspended by the force of a magnet to which it is attached, not hindered?

-However, the motion of the striated particles through the magnet and iron does not appear to align with the circular motion of the twisted iron wheels.
+The motion of the virtual photons through the magnet and iron does not align with the circular motion of the twisted iron wheels.

-These wheels continue to rotate like a whirlwind while suspended from the magnet for a longer time than when they are detached and rest on the ground.
+- These wheels continue to rotate like a whirlwind while suspended from the magnet for a longer time than when they are detached and rest on the ground.

-If the striated particles were only moving in a straight line and had to encounter each individual passage of the iron, directly opposing the passages of the magnet from which they emerge, I would expect them to hinder the rotation of these wheels.
+If the virtual photons were only moving in a straight line and had to encounter each individual passage of the iron, directly opposing the passages of the magnet from which they emerge, they should hinder the rotation of these wheels.

-However, because the wheels themselves always rotate, some in one direction and others in the opposite direction, and the particles must cross obliquely from the magnet's passages into the iron's channels, regardless of the wheel's rotation, they easily enter its channels as if it were stationary.
+However, the wheels themselves always rotate, some in one direction and others in the opposite direction.
+- The particles must cross obliquely from the magnet's passages into the iron's channels, regardless of the wheel's rotation.
+- This is why they easily enter its channels as if it were stationary.

 The motion of the wheel is less hindered by contact with the magnet, as it rotates while suspended, than it is by contact with the Earth when pressed by its own weight.